dekuNukem/traffic-cone-film-scanning/README.md

 * A 1:1 (1x) ratio means the lens can project the **actual size of the subject** onto the sensor
 * At 2:1 (2x), the subject can be projected **twice as big** on the sensor
-* Therefore, a decent MR is helpful for scanning smaller formats (35mm and under).
+* Therefore, a decent MR is beneficial for smaller formats (35mm and under).

 -------